SCHEDULE AN APPOINTMENT

-Some children, for example, may have difficulty with vocabulary.
+Some children for example, may have difficulty with vocabulary.
 They might not yet have words that they use to communicate with others.
-Or, they might have a very limited vocabulary.
-Or, they might be able to use words some of the time, but have trouble “finding” the words other times.
+Or, they might have a very limited vocabulary, or might be able to use words some of the time, but have trouble “finding” the words other times.
 These types of difficulties with vocabulary fall into the category of expressive language semantics.

 As children develop expressive language, they typically follow a general pattern of acquisition.
 In other words, they generally develop expressive language skills one after another, in a certain order, around a certain age.

-- Sometime between 18 and 24 months, or whenever a child has 50 words in his expressive vocabulary, he will start using 2-word phrases.
-You’ll hear him start saying things like, “mama shoe” and “dada walk” and “go outside.”
-This is a very exciting time, as it usually marks the beginning of a language explosion, when kids start gaining vocabulary very quickly.
-At this point, it’s usually really hard to keep track of how many words a child has in his vocabulary!
+Sometime between 18 and 24 months, or whenever a child has 50 words in his vocabulary, she will start using 2-word phrases like “mama shoe” or “go outside.”
+This is an exciting time, as it usually marks the beginning of a language explosion.
+At this point, it is difficult to keep track of exactly how many words a child has in her vocabulary.